EsaLaboratory/UKM-PS-info-public/README.md

 # Citation
 If you are interested and would like to use this dataset.
 Please cite our paper:

-"Datasets of Great Britain Primary Substations Integrated with Household Heating Information ", Yihong Zhou, Chaimaa Essayeh, and Thomas Morstyn, 2024, *submitted to Data in Brief*
+Zhou, Yihong, Chaimaa Essayeh, and Thomas Morstyn.
+"Datasets of Great Britain Primary Substations Integrated with Household Heating Information."
+Data in Brief (2024): 110483. https://doi.org/10.1016/j.dib.2024.110483

 # File Descriptions
 A detailed description of the whole dataset can be found in our paper above.